 The Meinders Chapel provides sacred space for worship, prayer and silence.
 Cell phones should be silenced during worship and other events in the chapel.
-Please check with the front desk or the Media Manager before making changes to the arrangement of the chapel furniture or before operating the chapel sound and video equipment.
-Note: services are often livestreamed, so if you would like to attend a service and prefer not to be on camera, feel free to sit in the chairs along the outside wall.
+Please check with Chaplain Jennie Wachowski-Estes for arrangements concerning this space.
 If you would like more information about accessing the Livestreamed chapel services, please contact the office of Admissions and Student Services.
+Note: services are often livestreamed and participants may appear on camera.